 “In designing an incentive scheme for drivers to encourage them into high-demand city areas, I’d identify patterns in demand to implement surge pricing effectively, ensuring drivers are aware of the financial benefits of operating in these areas.
 Secondly, I’d introduce specific bonuses for trips completed in designated high-demand zones during peak hours, further incentivizing drivers to relocate.
 Lastly, a tiered rewards program could be established, rewarding drivers with points for each trip in high-demand areas, redeemable for cash bonuses or other perks.”

 This question tests your SQL skills and how you’d use database functions to study changes in Tesla’s battery performance over time.
 Understanding these trends helps Tesla improve its battery technology.
-It checks if you can large datasets to find meaningful patterns.
+It checks if you can use large datasets to find meaningful patterns.

 How to Answer